!Header Top Bar

 Keep It Up

-As Fluffy ages, she’ll slow down, and she’ll tire out more quickly than she used to.
-However, that doesn’t mean you should stop playing with her.
-In fact, playing is great for older kitties.
-Your feline buddy may not last long, but that’s okay.
+As Fluffy ages, she’ll slow down and tire out more quickly than she used to.
+However, that doesn’t mean you should stop engaging in play with your cat.
+In fact, playing is excellent for older kitties.
+Your feline buddy may not have the stamina she once did, but that’s okay.
 Even a few minutes a day will be beneficial for her.

 Do you have questions about caring for your cat?
 Please contact us at Hassayampa Veterinary Services, your local animal clinic, serving Wickenburg and the surrounding communities.